Meet the candidates for Rifle City Council

 September 5, 2017

-The Post Independent today kicks off three days of questions and answers with the candidates for Rifle City Council.
+The Post Independent on Tuesday kicked off three days of profiles on the candidates for Rifle City Council.

 Ballots were mailed out last month for the Sept.
 12 election.